 We’ve already mentioned the Christchurch Botanic Gardens and many of the fun attractions they have on offer, with treasure hunts and nature trails to keep them entertained.

-For private homes and apartment rentals, Airbnb has plenty of options around Christchurch.
+For private homes and apartment rentals, you will also find many different holiday homes available around Christchurch.
 These are often great for families as you are typically self-contained and have plenty of your own space for longer stays.

 Or pick up your Wilderness Motorhome or book with another campervan and start your South Island road trip.
 This is truly the best way to see New Zealand if you have the time.